Franchise Tax Board Business Collections

 The names of the notices may vary for different entity types.

-To resolve some tax accounts, the FTB’s desk collectors transfer the accounts to field collectors.
+To resolve some tax accounts FTB’s desk collectors transfer the accounts to field collectors.
 This occurs because some business entities evade tax collection, while others ignore it.

 4. Businesses that repeatedly pay filing enforcement assessments without filing tax returns.

-The internal FTB manual requires that there must be a viable asset in existence to justify field collection, such as a likelihood of income or a known physical asset.
-An internal field transfer request must demonstrate that the field action has a realistic potential to resolve an account.
+Internal FTB manual requires that there must be a viable asset in existence to justify field collection, such as a likelihood of income or a known physical asset.
+An internal field transfer request must demonstrate that field action has a realistic potential to resolve an account.

 When an account is determined to be uncollectible, it is removed from the FTB’s automated billing cycle and is considered discharged.
-Basically, it happens when the FTB determines that it is not cost-effective to pursue collection of this particular liability.
+This happens when FTB determines that it is not cost effective to pursue collection of this particular liability.